Improve sleep – falling asleep and staying asleep

 - Any age can benefit; however, the Dreampad should not be left in the crib of a child under one year of age

-- Hallowell Center ADHD Study measuring changes in sleep patterns and daytime behavior among children with ADHD.
+- Pilot Study: The Dreampad and ADHD measuring changes in sleep patterns and daytime behavior among children with ADHD.

 - HRV Study measuring the effect of the Dreampad on relaxation using heart rate variability (HRV) as the measure; HRV is widely considered the most authoritative reference for the Parasympathetic Nervous System, which governs our relaxation response.